MasterClass is one of the few unicorns in EdTech.

 While “awareness” is not necessarily a metric you can measure, it’s super important that new brands optimize ads for brand awareness rather than simply selling a product.

-One key way that MasterClass uses brand awareness to their advantage is to foster trust.
+One key way that MasterClass uses brand awareness to its advantage is to foster trust.

 When MasterClass shows you their ads, they aren’t just telling you to buy a course taught by your favorite instructor.
 They’re saying, “This is MasterClass, the brand that creates educational products you can trust.”

-MasterClass’ pricier yearly membership did so much better than their individual course fees that they discontinued the latter.
+MasterClass’ pricier yearly membership did so much better than its individual course fees that they discontinued the latter.